chucktilbury/clox/notes.md

 ### Notes about things to do to the code after it's been completed.

+* Add multi-line comments
+* Make the IP a 32 bit value.
+* Use readline for repl()
+* Add command line parser.
 * Add integers to the type system.
 * Add a "%" operator.
 * Add multi-line comments to the scanner.